hao-lee/Graphvizer/README.md

 - [x] Add `Preference -> Package Settings` menu items to custom user settings.
 - [x] Being able to show the image in a separated layout.
 - [x] Set timeout for `dot` command.
+- [x] Being able to set the image directory.
 * For other features, please open an issue.

 # LICENSE